From Wildfires To ICE Raids, L.A. Latines Keep Fighting Back

 AdvertisementADVERTISEMENT

-Despite attempts to erase or dehumanize immigrants, our communities continue to show up, for each other, for justice and for joy.
+Despite attempts to erase or dehumanise immigrants, our communities continue to show up for each other, for justice and for joy.
 That in itself is a powerful act.
 As Sotos puts it: “Being openly undocumented is my most powerful tool at this point.
 My mere existence as an undocumented person is my most powerful resistance.”

 Resources for undocumented people who may not identify as Latine